resonantlabs/Intermediate-Bus-Converter/README.md

 ![Waveform comparison](/assets/IBC-Waveforms.png)

 ### 3. Extremely Robust and Stable
-IBC's have are not regulated.
+IBC's are not regulated.
+T It does not try and maintain a constant output voltage.
 This means there are:
 - No Compensation Network
 - No Stability Issues
 - Extremely fast response due to high bandwidth